Letian-Wang/OctoRotor/README.md

 # OctoRotor
->A matlab simulator of octorotor
+>A matlab simulator of octorotor drone
 ## INTRODUCTION
 This is a Octorotor simulator written with Matlab2014a Simulink, problems may occur in other version.